The Big Picture

 13. What are plans for the dapivirine ring after these studies?

 If the results of a package of studies, of which ASPIRE and The Ring Study are the centerpiece, find the ring is safe and effective, IPM intends to seek product approval from the European Medicines Agency, the U.S. Food and Drug Administration (FDA) and the South African Medicines Control Council (MCC) and other African regulatory agencies.
 If the ring is subsequently approved, IPM is committed to making it available at the lowest possible cost in countries where women urgently need tools to protect themselves against sexual transmission of HIV.

 14. What kind of approvals were needed to conduct the study?

 ASPIRE underwent extensive and rigorous review by NIAID and the U.S. FDA.
-Moreover, before any site could begin enrolling women into the study, approvals were required of government and regulatory authorities in the trial site country and by the site’s Institutional Review Board (IRB) or Ethics Committee (EC).
+Moreover, before any site could begin the study, approvals were required of government and regulatory authorities in the trial site country and by the site’s Institutional Review Board (IRB) or Ethics Committee (EC).
 IRBs and ECs ensure that studies are scientifically valid and ethically sound and provide oversight throughout the duration of the trial.

 15. Who may participate in ASPIRE?

 Women between the ages of 18 and 45 who are sexually active and HIV-negative were eligible to enroll in ASPIRE, provided they met other study inclusion criteria.
 For instance, women who are pregnant or breastfeeding, or intend on getting pregnant, cannot participate in ASPIRE.